elliott-wen/vrhook/index.md

 }
 ```

-9. User Self Report
+9. User Self Report From Microsoft Dial.
 ![report](assets/self.png)

 ## Game List (43 in total):
-You can see the full list of games in our dataset [here]().
+You can see the full list of games in our dataset [here](https://docs.google.com/spreadsheets/d/12zwxyRahxCtOeitROCGRJhvpuehsNMrOOzNdVHfva84/edit?usp=sharing).

 ## License & Copyright